 I don’t suppose there could be a more startling disconnect than when a knowledge seeker aims to articulate a conceptual understanding of a world he considers inherently meaningless.
 A conceptual articulation, after all, is nothing other than the working out of a pattern of interwoven meanings.
 A truly meaningless world would offer no purchase for this effort.
 We cannot understand what, in and of itself, makes no sense.

-If we believe that an empirical (experience-based) science — a science grounded in the conceptual ordering of sensible appearances — really does give us a genuine knowledge of the world, then a reasonable conclusion is that this world is, by nature, a realm of conceptually ordered appearances possessing the qualities of sense.
+If we believe that an empirical (experience-based) science — a science grounded in the conceptual ordering of sensible appearances — really does give us genuine knowledge of the world, then a reasonable conclusion is that this world is, by nature, a realm of conceptually ordered appearances possessing the qualities of sense.
 It asserts its existence and character in the terms of conscious, thought- and sense-derived experience.

-But, as anyone can verify with a moment’s reflection: subtracting all the qualities from our picture of the material world erases the entire picture.
+But, as anyone can verify with a moment’s reflection, subtracting all the qualities from our picture of the material world erases the entire picture.
 There is no content — nothing but a blank — without the qualities of experience.
 Mathematics alone, without the qualities of actual things, is not about anything material.
 And we should not forget that mathematics itself is a content of thought.
 This thought is not merely “in our heads”; it is also in the world, which is why we so readily discover our mathematical ideas in physical phenomena.
 Our inner experience and the material world are not mutually alienated.

 The instincts of those pioneers were sound.
 A science of human experience is the only science of reality we can have.
 And what seemed to startle Einstein into an invocation of the “miraculous” was the fact that we can have it.

-According to the evolutionary story that most of us have forcibly absorbed from a young age, humankind somehow raised itself above the beastly, mindless, material substrate of its origin so as to achieve, step by step, the mystifying wonders of language and poetry, music and art, politics and science, and all the other sublimations of high culture.
+According to the evolutionary story that most of us have forcibly absorbed from a young age, humankind somehow raised itself above the beastly, mindless, material substrate of its origin so as to achieve, step by step, the mystifying wonders of language and poetry, music and art, politics and science, and all the other sublimations giving us our high culture.
 The sea of meaning within which we now swim — without which we would have nothing we could recognize as human life — somehow bubbled up from somewhere, if only as an illusion, and overflowed the bedrock meaninglessness of brute matter.

-But we can leave the question of origins aside, for the usual assumptions are belied by everything we know from history.
-As we look further and further back in the direction of our “material” roots, we find something like the opposite of the conventional picture.
+The first thing to notice is that, looking further and further back in the direction of our “material” roots, we find something like the opposite of the conventional picture.
 As the nineteenth-century English poet Percy Bysshe Shelley observed, “In the infancy of society every author is necessarily a poet, because language itself is poetry”.
 And it was the whole business of this poetry to apprehend the “true”, the “beautiful”, and the “good”.13

 And, again: “The farther back language as a whole is traced, the more poetical and animated do its sources appear, until it seems at last to dissolve into a kind of mist of myth.
 The beneficence or malignance — what may be called the soul-qualities — of natural phenomena, such as clouds or plants or animals, make a more vivid impression at this time than their outer shapes and appearances.
 Words themselves are felt to be alive and to exert a magical influence”.14